-2. Dismiss the dialog, then obtain queue control.
+2 Dismiss the dialog, then obtain queue control.
 From the Manager menu, choose Request Queue Control.
 The manager transmits the request to the user currently with queue control.
 A message similar to the following appears on the remote machine.

-- 3. As indicated in the dialog, the user has 10 seconds to actively refuse the request; otherwise, control of the queue passes over to you, and the status at the other workstation reverts to "read-only". - 4.
-You can now perform all operations on jobs and servers in on the Backburner network. - 5.
-To release queue control, from the Manager menu, choose Disconnect.
+- As indicated in the dialog, the user has 10 seconds to actively refuse the request; otherwise, control of the queue passes over to you, and the status at the other workstation reverts to "read-only". - You can now perform all operations on jobs and servers on the Backburner network.